Mon May 06 07:45 AM -- 04:30 PM (PDT) @ Room R03

 By bringing together researchers and practitioners working in the aforementioned research areas, we hope to address several key questions pertaining to model debugging (some of which are highlighted below) and facilitate an insightful discussion about the strengths and weaknesses of existing approaches:

 • How can interpretable models and techniques aid us in effectively debugging ML models?

 • Are existing program verification frameworks readily applicable to ML models?
 If not, what are the gaps that exist and how do we bridge them?

 • What kind of visualization techniques would be most effective in exposing vulnerabilities of ML models?

-• What are some of the effective strategies for involving humans in the loop for debugging ML models?
+• What are some of the effective strategies for using human input and expertise for debugging ML models?

-• Can we take cues from statistical considerations such as multiple testing, uncertainty, and false discovery rate control in order to ensure that debugging methodologies and tools actually detect ‘true’ errors of the model being examined?
+• How do we provide guarantees on the correctness of proposed debugging approaches?
+Can we take cues from statistical considerations such as multiple testing and uncertainty to ensure that debugging methodologies and tools actually detect ‘true’ errors?

 We anticipate this workshop to be of interest and utility to researchers in at least four different research areas that we have focused our workshop agenda on.
 Since there will be contributed posters and talks from students, we expect a good number of young researchers to attend.
 Additionally, we expect two components of our agenda -- the opinion piece and the panel -- to generate a lot of excitement and debate in the research community.